...

 A: Yes, several strategies can help:

-• Plan your meals in advance and make a shopping list
+• Plan your meals and make a shopping list

 • Buy generic brands instead of name brands